zengm-games/zengm.com/src/posts/2026-03-12-opoy-award.md

 <!--more-->

-**If a defensive player wins MVP**, then OPOY is the best offensive player.
-That's pretty simple.
+**If a defensive player wins MVP**, then OPOY is the best non-QB offensive player.

-**If a QB wins OPOY**, then the OPOY is the best non-QB offensive player.
+**If a QB wins MVP**, then the OPOY is the best non-QB offensive player.
 But there is an exception!
 If the QB had a way better season than the other candidate, then the QB wins both MVP and OPOY.

-**If a non-QB wins OPOY**, then the OPOY is the best other offensive player.
-Same exception as above applies though, so the MVP could win OPOY if they are dominant enough.

 I set the cutoff so that winning both MVP and OPOY should be rare, like once every 25 years in a league with default settings.

+**If a non-QB wins MVP**, then he also wins OPOY.

+So when you're looking at career award totals, QBs get MVPs for great seasons and also win OPOY for spectacular seasons.
+And other offensive players get OPOYs for great seasons and also win MVP for spectacular seasons.